RouEmpire/the-creative-media-note/pages/Vue JS.md

 						     }
 						  })
 						  ```
-						- Now, the Attribue value in `href` in HTML file line 2 are
+						- Now, the Attribue value in `href` in HTML file line 2 are dynamic, and it when user click that Element in the browser, it will load `rouempire.github.io` website instead of error
 -